panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 The operators `typeof` and `instanceof` perform the type checking in JavaScript.
 While they are generally simple to use, make sure to know the edge cases.

-`typeof null` equals `'object'`, which could be unexpected.
-To determine exactly if a variable contains a non-null object you have to use a more verbose:
+A bit unpexpected is that `typeof null` equals `'object'`.
+To determine if a variable contains a non-null object, guard for `null` explicitely:

 ```javascript
 typeof myObject === 'object' && myObject !== null
 ```

-The best way to check if the variable holds an array is to use `Array.isArray()` built-in function.
+The best way to check if the variable holds an array is to use `Array.isArray(variable)` built-in function.

 Because `undefined` is falsy, you might be tempted to use it directly in conditionals.
-Avoid using falsy as a type guard because it is error prone.

-Use better constructions like `prop in object` to verify the property existence, or nullish coalesing `object.prop ?? def` or destructuring assignment `{ prop = def } = object` to access potentially missing properties.
+But such practice is error-prone.
+Better options are `prop in object` to verify the property existence, nullish coalescing `object.prop ?? def` or destructuring assignment `{ prop = def } = object` to access potentially missing properties.

-`NaN` is a special value of type number that is generated after an invalid operation on numbers.
-If you want to be sure that your variable has a correct number, a more explicit verification `!isNaN(number) && typeof number === 'number'`.
+`NaN` is a special value of type number created by an invalid operation on numbers.
+To be sure that a variable has a "correct" number, it's wise to use a more detailed verification: `!isNaN(number) && typeof number === 'number'`.

 Finally, remember that `instanceof` checks the constructor of the instance in the whole prototype chain.
 Without knowing that, you could get a false-positive if you verify a child's class instance with the parent class.